 - elements of criminology, forensic medicine, and prison psychology.

-The Master’s in Forensic Neuropsychology and Clinical Criminology trains professionals to be technical consultants as party or court-appointed experts in both civil and criminal cases, thus following the correct scientific methodologies in all relevant areas.
+The Second-level Short Specialisation Degree in Forensic Neuropsychology and Clinical Criminology trains professionals to be technical consultants as party or court-appointed experts in both civil and criminal cases, thus following the correct scientific methodologies in all relevant areas.
 The objective is to learn the skills necessary for the various stages of a trial, collaborating with and assisting lawyers in preparing for and handling the trial itself.

 For law graduates, the Master’s is an opportunity to make use of their expertise while bringing knowledge of forensic psychology into their legal work.
 Thus, it trains jurists and lawyers to be experts in forensic psychology.